lukasec/Maverick/README.md

 # Maverick <br>
-This repository contains the paper presenting the algorithm Maverick - developed in my internship as a Machine Learning Engineer at Vela Partners.
+This repository contains the paper presenting the algorithm Maverick that I developed in my internship as a Machine Learning Engineer at Vela Partners.
 The model is published on the AI community [Hugging Face](https://huggingface.co/lukasec/Maverick).

 **Abstract** <br>